sematext/docs/docs/synthetics/using-the-api.md

 ```

 ### Create an HTTP Monitor
-To create a HTTP Monitor, we would send a HTTP request as follows:
+To create an HTTP Monitor, we would send a HTTP request as follows:
 ```
 curl -L -X POST 'https://apps.sematext.com/synthetics-api/api/apps/17174/monitors/http' \
 -H 'Authorization: apiKey 9bddb0a6-xxxx-xxxx-xxxx-397d15806cfd' \